Guile Knots

 #:input-channel is the channel that callers write requests to; defaults to a fresh channel. #:process-channel is the channel the fibers read from; defaults to #:input-channel.
 Setting them differently allows external parties to bypass the wrapper and write directly to process-channel.

-Procedure: fibers-batch-for-each a b . rest
+Procedure: fibers-batch-for-each proc parallelism-limit . lists

 Call PROC on LISTS, running up to PARALLELISM-LIMIT fibers in parallel.

-Procedure: fibers-batch-map a b . rest
+Procedure: fibers-batch-map proc parallelism-limit . lists

 Map PROC over LISTS in parallel, with a PARALLELISM-LIMIT.
 If any of the invocations of PROC raise an exception, this will be raised once all of the calls to PROC have finished.

-Procedure: fibers-for-each a . rest
+Procedure: fibers-for-each proc . lists

 Call PROC on LISTS, running up to 20 fibers in parallel.

-Procedure: fibers-map a . rest
+Procedure: fibers-map proc . lists

 Map PROC over LISTS in parallel, running up to 20 fibers in PARALLEL.
 If any of the invocations of PROC raise an exception, this will be raised once all of the calls to PROC have finished.

-Procedure: fibers-map-with-progress _ _ KEY: #:report
+Procedure: fibers-map-with-progress proc lists KEY: #:report

 Map PROC over LISTS, calling #:REPORT if specified after each invocation of PROC finishes.
 REPORT is passed the results for each element of LISTS, or #f if no result has been received yet.

-Procedure: make-parallelism-limiter _ KEY: #:name
+Procedure: make-parallelism-limiter limit KEY: #:name #:scheduler

 Return a parallelism limiter that allows at most LIMIT concurrent fibers to execute within with-parallelism-limiter at the same time.
 Further fibers block until a slot becomes free.